Netflix Persuasion (2022) Trailer Review

 1970.jpg

 The Good: In an otherwise middling adaptation, the departure scene after the failed wedding is one of the best among all adaptations.
-One of the ways I measure chemistry between the actors playing Jane and Rochester is by using Rochester's own analogy of the string that binds him and Jane together.
-When the leads have real chemistry, the audience can trace that invisible string in how the actors respond to each other and move together as Jane and Rochester.
+I tend to measure chemistry between the actors playing the leads is by using Rochester's own analogy: “It’s as if I had a string somewhere under my left ribs, tightly knotted to a similar string in you.”
+When the leads have real chemistry, the audience can trace that invisible string in the actors’ voice and movements.
 In this adaptation, Scott's urgent, "Jane, wait!" gives me that feeling.
+In the final scene before Jane’s departure, York’s Jane and Scott’s Rochester move in perfect sync with each other; their chemistry is palpable and moving.
 The score by John Williams also boosts the intensity.

 The Bad: Overall this adaptation is unspectacular and only mildly faithful.
 York is too old to accurately portray a youth “wise beyond her years.”
 Scott's take on Rochester doesn't reveal anything new or particularly engaging about the character, and he rarely makes the audience believe he is Rochester.
 Jane Eyre 1970 is absolutely touching at points, but it isn't remarkable overall.